Counting independent sets in graphs with bounded bipartite pathwidth: Introduction

 and is often called the hardcore distribution.
 Jerrum, Valiant and Vazirani~\cite{JVV} showed that approximating $W$ is equivalent to the existence of an FPAUS for $\pi$, provided the problem is \emph{self-reducible}.
 Counting independent sets in a graph is a self-reducible problem.

-If $\lambda=O(1/n)$ then $P_G(\lambda)=O(1)$, using~\eqref{eq:Pbounds}.
+We need only consider $\lambda\geq e/n$ (see Section~\ref{ss:glauber} below).
+If $\lambda<e/n$ then $1\leq P_G(\lambda)< e^e < 16$, using~\eqref{eq:Pbounds}.
 In this case, it suffices to sample independent sets of size at most $k=O(1)$ according to~\eqref{Gibbs}, as larger independent sets will have negligible stationary probability.
 This can be done in $O(n^k)$ time by enumerating all independent sets of size at most~$k$.
 This is polynomial for constant $k$, though counting is \#W[1]-hard viewed as a fixed parameter problem, even for line graphs~\cite{Curt}.
 We omit the details here.

-Therefore we can assume from now on that $\lambda \gg 1/n$.
+Therefore we can assume from now on that $\lambda \geq e/n$.
 Under this assumption, \eqref{eq:Pbounds} can be tightened to